awp-black-69/script-injector/README.md

-# React/Chrome App Boiler Plate (Replace with APP NAME) #
+# Script Injector #

 ### What is this repository for? ###

-Basic boiler plate for quickly getting started with Chrome-react app.
+Chrome extension for injecting scripts into page.

 ### Getting started ###